lukso-network/docs/docs/learn/smart-contract-developers/attach-token-metadata.md

 ### Read the current metadata entry

-After setting up the structure of the script, you can use the 🛠️ [`erc725.js`](../../tools/erc725js/getting-started) library to read the current metadata of your contract.
+After setting up the structure of the script, you can use the 🛠️ [`erc725.js`](../../tools/erc725js/getting-started.md) library to read the current metadata of your contract using [`getData()`](https://docs.lukso.tech/tools/erc725js/classes/ERC725#getdata).
 This can be used to compare or check the previous contents before proceeding with the deployment.
-The `erc725.js` object will later be used to encode the new contents of the [ERC725Y storage](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
+The `erc725.js` object will later be used to encode the new contents of the [ERC725Y storage](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store).

 <Tabs groupId="deployment">
   <TabItem value="up" label="Update metadata with a Universal Profile">